square/shuttle/README.md

 {User Users} with the translator role then fill out pending Translations, and reviewers approve them.

-When all of a Commit's/KeyGroup's Translations in all of a Project's required locales are marked as approved, the Commit/KeyGroup is marked as ready.
+When all of a Commit's/Article's Translations in all of a Project's required locales are marked as approved, the Commit/Article is marked as ready.
-This Commit's/KeyGroup's translated copy can then be exported to a manifest file using an {Exporter}, or localized versions of project files can be generated and downloaded using a {Localizer}.
+This Commit's/Article's translated copy can then be exported to a manifest file using an {Exporter}, or localized versions of project files can be generated and downloaded using a {Localizer}.

-KeyGroup keeps an ordered set of {Key Keys} whereas Commit keeps an unordered set, so that the exporter can put the Translations back together in the right order.
+Article keeps an ordered set of {Key Keys} whereas Commit keeps an unordered set, so that the exporter can put the Translations back together in the right order.

 Because new source copy overwrites existing source copy, a translation memory